Emptying a table

 TRUNCATE TABLE table_name [WITH RECONFIGURE]

-When this statement is executed, it clears the RT table completely.
+When this statement is executed, it clears the RT or distributed table completely.
 It disposes the in-memory data, unlinks all the table data files, and releases the associated binary logs.

 A table can also be emptied with DELETE FROM index WHERE id>0, but it's not recommended as it's slower than TRUNCATE.